KnapsackPro/knapsack_pro-ruby/README.md

   In the case when there are no running CI nodes then your retried CI node will initialize a new queue and it will run whole test suite from the queue because there will be no other CI nodes running connected to the queue.
 The order of tests on retried CI node will be different than on the first run.

+### Extra configuration for Queue Mode

+#### KNAPSACK_PRO_FIXED_QUEUE_SPLIT (remember queue split on retry CI node)

+* `KNAPSACK_PRO_FIXED_QUEUE_SPLIT=false` (default)

+  By default, the fixed queue split is off.
+It means when you will run tests for the same commit hash and a total number of nodes and for the same branch then each time the queue will be generated dynamically and CI nodes will fetch from Knapsack Pro API the test files in a dynamic way.
+This is default because it gives the most optimal test suite split for the whole test build across all CI nodes.

+* `KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true`

+  You can enable fixed queue split in order to remember the test suite split across CI nodes when you used Queue Mode.

+  It means when you run test suite or just retry single CI node again for the same commit hash and a total number of nodes and for the same branch then you will get exactly the same test suite split.

+  Thanks to that when tests on one of your node failed you can retry the node with exactly the same subset of tests that were run on the node in the first place.

+  When fixed queue split is enabled then you can only once run tests in a dynamic way for particular commit hash and a total number of nodes and for the same branch.

+  When Knapsack Pro API server has already information about previous queue split then the information will be used.
+You will see at the beginning of the knapsack command the log with info that queue name is nil because it was not generated this time.
+You will get the list of all test files that were executed on the particular CI node in the past.

+       [knapsack_pro] {"queue_name"=>nil, "test_files"=>[{"path"=>"spec/foo_spec.rb", "time_execution"=>1.23}]}

 ### Supported test runners in queue mode

 At this moment the queue mode works for: